v-pbartley/openhack-mc4h/Challenge-10/ReadMe.md

 * Flatten the data structure to a tabular format
 * Produce descriptive statistics on the dataset
 * Visualize data elements within the dataset
-* Perform a Chi-Squared test to determine the effect of one variable on another
+* Perform a Chi-Square test to determine the effect of one variable on another

 ### Prerequisites
 * Deployed Azure API for FHIR